| We have placed cookies on your computer to allow us to see how this website is used.|

 Our account currency is British Pound (GBP / Sterling).

-The Society is a HMRC Recognised Charity - XT25385.
+The Society is registered with the Charity Commission for Northern Ireland - NIC 101056 - and is an HMRC Recognised Charity - XT25385.

 If you are a UK taxpayer, we can reclaim from HM Revenue & Customs 25p for every £1 you give through the Gift Aid Scheme at no extra cost to you.
 Please request a declaration form to complete.